frankelavsky/academic_homepage/_posts/2023-08-17-visualization-recommendations.markdown

 A friend and former colleague emailed me the question, "What books should I read to learn data visualization?
 I'm also interested in keeping up with current trends and best practices." and I decided to publish my answer (slightly edited), in case this is helpful for anyone else.

-And I mention this in my [review of Alberto Cairo's Art of Insight](https://www.frank.computer/blog/2023/08/art-of-insight-review.html), but I have read quite a lot of our field's work.
+I have read quite a lot of our field's work.
 I'm passionate about this subject!
-But if you feel like I'm missing something here, tweet at me and maybe I'll change my mind.
+But if you feel like I'm missing something here, [tweet](https://twitter.com/FrankElavsky) at me and maybe I'll change my mind.

 I hope this list of recommendations can help you too, if you find yourself reading this.